shirs12/cpp-board-game/README.md

 game over
 ```

-If the game is over - the game menu will shown again until The players choose to exit the game.
+If the game is over - the game menu will shown again until the players choose to exit the game.

 ```console
 Menu: